jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 ## Does a lecturer teach a course?
 ```
-GET "/get/teaches/{lecturerId}/{courseId}"
+GET /get/teaches/{lecturerId}/{courseId}
 ```

 This endpoint checks if a lecturer teaches a specific course.
 There are 2 path variables for this endpoint.
-The first is the id of the lecturer which is given by  {lecturerId} and the second is the id of the course given by {courseid}.
+The first is the id of the lecturer which is given by  {lecturerId} and the second is the id of the course given by {courseId}.

 **Note: you must be admin, lecturer or student in order to check if a lecturer teaches a course.**

 Expected input:
 ```
-GET "/get/teaches/5839662/4"
+GET /get/teaches/5839662/4
 ```

 Expected output:
-A string saying "true" if the operation completed succesfully.
+A string saying "true" if the operation completed successfully.

 | Response code | Reason |
 |---------------|--------|